 A replacement value can be set via the IO-Link Failsafe parameter object for every IO-Link device.
 If failsafe is active, these replacement values are transmitted to the IO-Link device.
-The current configured IO-Link output data size must be considered.
 Take into account that in the case of an error the replacement values are sent instead of the output process data so that a configured Swapping Mode has influence on the byte order.